reimagined/resolve/packages/core/resolve-redux/README.md

 ### `createJwtReducer`

   Generates a [Redux reducer](https://redux.js.org/basics/reducers) using a reSolve JWT.
-No arguments:
+No arguments.

 ```js
 createJwtReducer()